-Only use fill or backfill, materials in alleluding over- excavations, including overexcavations, below the footing, that is clean cohesionless material considered sSelect in accordance with Design Standards, Index No. 505., Ensure the material is free of rubble, debris, or rocks that would prevent uniform placement and compaction.
-Ensure the material below the top of the footing is free of rRecycled aAsphalt pPavement (RAP)For backfill materials, use A-1, A-2, or A-3 materials, as shown in the Plans, or materials approved by the Engineer.
-Perform sampling and testing in accordance with 120-10.1.4, except replace AASHTO T99, Method C with FM 1-T180, Method D.
+Only use fill or backfill, including over-excavations below the footing, that is clean cohesionless material, free of rubble, debris, or rocks that would prevent uniform placement and compaction.
+For backfill materials, use A-1, A-2, or A-3 materials, materials as shown in the plans, or materials approved by the Engineer.